Our take

 How does Erie Insurance rank

-Erie ranked No. 1 in our annual survey of the top 15 car insurance providers.
+Erie was not in our annual survey of the top car insurance providers due to its limited availability, but was the best-rated company among all regional insurers.
+Had it been ranked, its score would have earned it a second-place finish.
 It offers the lowest premiums and has excellent customer satisfaction ratings.
 Credit rating agency AM Best also gives it a strong A+ rating.

-The company also scored the highest in the 2024 J.D.
+The company also scored well above the study average of 697 in the 2024 J.D.
 Power shopping satisfaction study and had the second-best score in the research firm’s auto claims satisfaction survey.

 Here's a look at how it compared to a selection of competitors.